-Many companies use freelance programmers to solve IT tasks.
-In this blog, you will learn a number of things: challenges you should be aware of with freelance programmers and a few great tips on data backup and hosting.
+Many companies use freelance developers to solve software projects.
+In this blog, you will learn a number of things: challenges you should be aware of with freelance software developers and a few great tips on data backup and hosting.

 Disclaimer: I generalize a lot in this blog.
 I know there are lots of exceptions to what I write, but I also know that there are some truths.
 Read this blog with an open mind and take whichever lessons apply to your case.

-The law of “my freelance programmer can do it all” dictates that you are the luckiest person in the world.
+The law of "my freelance developer can do it all" dictates that you are the luckiest person in the world.

-Peter’s answer: IT development today is so complicated that there is no one person who knows everything.
-Good programmers specialize in being good at one or maybe two disciplines such as:
+Peter's answer: Software development today is so complicated that there is no one person who knows everything.
+Good developers specialize in being good at one or maybe two disciplines such as:

 - web development